MicrosoftDocs/power-platform/power-platform/admin/logging-powerapps.md

 Once the **Audit log search** screen is accessed, an administrator can filter for specific activities by pulling down the **Activities** dropdown and searching for **PowerApps app activities V2**.

 ## What events are audited
-Logging takes place at the SDK layer, which means a single action can trigger multiple events that're logged.
+Logging takes place at the SDK layer, which means a single action can trigger multiple events that are logged.
 The following are a sample of user events you can audit.

 |Event  |Description  |
 |---------|---------|